dfinity/motoko/doc/md/language-manual.md

 No other context provides `system` capabilities, including `query` and `composite query` methods.

-The `<system>` type parameters of shared and asynchronous functions need not be decared.
+The `<system>` type parameters of shared and asynchronous functions need not be declared.

 ### Well-formed types